inspire-eu-validation/download-service/README.md

 Abstract Test Suite for Atom Implementation of Pre-defined Dataset Download Service of INSPIRE Download Services Technical Guidance

-*Note*: This ATS is in draft stage, none of the tests have an official INSPIRE MIG approval.
+*Note*: This ATS is in ready-for-review stage, none of the tests have an official INSPIRE MIG approval.

 ## External document references